 You can earn an associate degree in Radiologic Technology, also known as x-ray or radiography, or an advanced medical imaging skills certificate in Computed Tomography (CT) or Magnetic Resonance Imaging (MRI).

-- New and Upcoming Programs: A Mammography Program is expected to begin in Fall 2021 or soon thereafter.
+- New and Upcoming Programs: A Mammography Program is expected to begin in Fall 2022.

 - Partnership with CSN: TMCC is partnered with the College of Southern Nevada’s (CSN) Radiation Therapy program.